awsdocs/amazon-s3-developer-guide/doc_source/UsingMetadata.md

 # Object Key and Metadata<a name="UsingMetadata"></a>

 Each Amazon S3 object has data, a key, and metadata\.
-Object key \(or key name\) uniquely identifies the object in a bucket\.
+The object key \(or key name\) uniquely identifies the object in a bucket\.
 Object metadata is a set of name\-value pairs\.
 You can set object metadata at the time you upload it\.
 After you upload the object, you cannot modify object metadata\.
 The only way to modify object metadata is to make a copy of the object and set the metadata\.

 **Topics**
 + [Object Keys](#object-keys)